 What proportion of Australian school students aged 12-17 years regularly use cannabis?

-Source: Cancer Council Victoria (2012).
-Australian secondary school students' use of tobacco, alcohol, and over-the-counter and illicit substances in 2011 (NCETA secondary analysis, 2014).
+Source: Cancer Council Victoria (2018).
+ASSAD 2017 Statistics and Trends: Australian secondary school students' use of tobacco, alcohol, over-the-counter drugs and illicit substances.
+(NCETA secondary analysis, 2019).

-Please note: The proportion of school students who regularly use cannabis differs from the proportion of young people in the general population who regularly use cannabis (see FAQ What proportion of Australians in the general population aged 12-17 years regularly use cannabis?).
-This is due to the use of different survey measures.
-In the school students’ survey (ASSAD), regular use is defined as using cannabis 10 or more times during the past year.
-By contrast, in the general population survey (NDSHS) regular use is defined as using cannabis 12 or more times during the past 12 months.
+Please note: The proportion of school students who regularly used cannabis differs from the proportion of youth in the general population who regularly used cannabis due to differences in survey measures (see FAQ: What proportion of Australians in the general population aged 12-17 years regularly use cannabis?).
+In the Australian Secondary School Students’ Alcohol and Drug (ASSAD) survey, regular use is defined as using cannabis 10 or more times in the past year, while in the general population survey (National Drug Strategy Household Survey) regular use is defined as using 12 or more times in the past 12 months.

 Regular Cannabis Use: Regular cannabis use refers to using cannabis 10 or more times in the past year (in the case of ASSAD data), or at least once per month or 12 times in the past year (in the case of NDSHS data).